AmandaKitSam/holiday-rentals/README.md

 - Step 1: Users can sign up and create their User Profile page on the website.

 - Step 2: User's photo is connected with Gravatar.
-If the user has uploaded photo with Gravatar, user's photo will automatically appear at the nav bar next to user's name and email after user has logged in.
+If the user has uploaded photo with Gravatar, user's photo will automatically appear at the nav bar next to the name and email after user has logged in.
 (Otherwise, it will appear as numbers.)

 - Step 3: Users can create rooms by clicking 'List Your Place' after sign up/sign in.
 You can add photos, listing details, price(per/night), description, amenities & location for the room.